Lets get to the point here. There are basically five cold sore scab stages.

 When you are in this stage, you would have lots of blisters which would break.
 As they break it would release some fluids along with the virus, after which they would forms into something called as ulceration.
 This ulcer would then look like a reddish ulcer which would then turn grey.
 You will find this stage the most painful out of the rest of the stages.

 At this point the damage done by the virus is at its peak and your body would be working full time to recover the damage caused by it.
 This is the stage at which you will see the reddishness, swelling, where by your body keeps repairing it.
 You will usually find this for a day.
-Again make sure you don’t pick on the them.
+Again make sure you don’t pick on the them in this part of the cold sore scab stage.

 Stage 4: Scabbing stage or cracking: